Polarix-Containers/mariadb/README.md

 Drop-in replacement for the [official image](https://hub.docker.com/_/mariadb).

 ### Alpine
-- Unprivileged image: you should check your volumes' permissions (eg `/var/lib/mysql`), default UID/GID is 3003.
-We cannot use 999 like upstream as it is already used by another user.
+- Unprivileged image: you should check your volumes' permissions (eg `/var/lib/mysql`), default UID/GID is 200011.
 - Built on top of Alpine, with MariaDB provided by Alpine repositories.
 - Alpine tends to be behind upstream MariaDB and stick to LTS branches, so you will not get the latest version of MariaDB with this image.
 - Generally more up-to-date packages in the OS than Red Hat UBI.